Visiting Muxia Spain | A Magical Village in Galicia

 How to Get to Muxía Spain

-There are multiple ways to reach Muxía.
+There are multiple ways to get to Muxía.
 Either walk, join an organized tour, take a bus, or rent a car to explore the Costa da Morte at your own speed and pace.

 The most popular way to get to Muxía Spain is to walk the Camino Finisterre Muxía.
 Upon completion of one of the many Camino routes that lead to Santiago de Compostela, a handful of pilgrims opt to walk to the “End of the World” to the sea.